 Is Employee Health Screening Required? and Other Questions

 Nearly all states require or strongly recommend using an employee health tracker.
-Some states require screeners only for certain industries, and some localities also require health screeners.
-You should follow the guidelines set forth by your government authority.
+Some states require screeners only for certain industries, and some localities also require health screening for employees.
 Also, OSHA now requires companies to document COVID-19 cases contracted at the workplace.
+You should follow the guidelines set by your government authority.

-Should I implement a paper system or a digital tracker?
+2. Should I implement a paper-based system or a digital tracker?

 This is up to you.
-Unless you’re a very small company or have abundant data entry resources, though, here are five compelling arguments in favor of a digital solution:
+Although, unless you’re a very small company or have abundant data entry resources, here are five compelling arguments in favor of a digital solution:

-- It is much easier to administer a health screener and provide an audit trail when your solution is digital.
-A digital screener will be able to provide full reporting, trend reporting, and threshold alerts.
+- It is much easier to administer employee health screening and provide an audit trail when your solution is digital.
+A digital health screener will be able to provide full reporting, trend reporting, and threshold alerts.
 You can set the alert so you get a notification, for instance, when someone fails a screening, or when more than 5 people at one location fail a screening.

 - Asking people to self-screen before they come to work each shift helps prevent sick people from showing up at the workplace.